tesserae/apitess/mkdocs-site/docs/getting-started/workflow.md

 }
 ```

 The user now POSTs this request object to the `/parallels/` endpoint and receives an HTTP `201 Created` response.
-Looking at the HTTP headers of this reponse, the user finds the `Content-Location` header, which contains a URL.
+Looking at the HTTP headers of this reponse, the user finds the `Location` header, which contains a URL.
 If the URL is accessed before the search is complete, the user will find a `404 Not Found` response.
-To check on the status of the search, the user could consult the (`/parallels/<uuid>/status/` endpoint)[../endpoints/parallels-uuid-status.md], where the `<uuid>` portion can be determined from the URL associated with the `Content-Location` header (which takes the form of `/parallels/<uuid>/`).
+To check on the status of the search, the user could consult the [`/parallels/<uuid>/status/` endpoint](../endpoints/parallels-uuid-status.md), where the `<uuid>` portion can be determined from the URL associated with the `Location` header (which takes the form of `/parallels/<uuid>/`).
 When the `/parallels/<uuid>/status/` endpoint returns that the status is "Done", the user can return to the `/parallels/<uuid>/` endpoint to find the results of the search.

 At this point, the user can analyze the results to see what intertextual insights can be found there.